 Afraid it will leak?

 All boats leak especially wooden ones.
 Just because it might leak, doesn't mean you will sink, that is what the flotation chambers are for.
 Besides, when you are sailing on a very windy day splashing along you will get more spray water than from any leak.
 Take along a bottomless chlorox bottle and when the water gets to about an inch deep inside the cockpit just do a couple of scoops to flip the water out.

 Afraid it won't be perfect the way you build it?

 A big part of puddle ducking is to continually tinker with your boat to improve it.
 Figure which configuration attracts you the most and start building it.
 Later if you change your mind, you can reconfigure her or just build another hull and move your parts over.
 They have almost no resale value so no matter what you do, she will be worth the same.

-Anyone can become a puddle ducker, all you have to do is build (or get) a puddle duck racer and register her.
+All you have to do is build (or get) a class legal PDRacer and register her.
 Registration is FREE and Shorty has tried to keep all other aspects of puddle ducking free, offering free plans and full instructions here on the website and requiring entrance to the world championship be free to any registered puddle ducker and their crew.
 There are no protected territories and any puddle ducker is welcome to organize events and invite others to go sailing.

 We have an open member list, if their email address is listed, that means you can contact them direct for duck related activities.